Skip to content

 Database ...
 OK

-CustomHealthCheck ... unavailable: Something went wrong!
+CustomHealthCheck ...
+Unavailable: Something went wrong!

 Similar to the http version, a critical error will cause the command to quit with the exit code 1.